 Frequently Asked Questions (FAQ)#

-• Your access to AWS will be depracted after this tutorial but you can access CESM-Lab using an AWS account (check with your lab or university).
+Your can continue to access AWS through August 2023, and then access will be depracted.
+However, you can still access CESM-Lab using an AWS account (check with your lab or university).

-• You can also run CTSM using dockers on your own laptops.
+You can also run CTSM using Docker on your own laptops.
 Details on running CTSM using containers through our CTSM-NEON tutorial tool are available here.

-• You can transfer Jupyter notebooks, case directories, and other files you created or modified during the tutorial from CESM-Lab to your personal computer (or any other machine) using rsync.
+You can transfer Jupyter notebooks, case directories, and other files you created or modified during the tutorial from CESM-Lab to your personal computer (or any other machine) using

 You can look at the notebooks on GitHub and correct small mistakes, or you can do the following:

-• Next, run git pull to get a clean version of the tutorial notebooks from the original repository.
+git pullto get a clean version of the tutorial notebooks from the original repository.

 Code